TosbackCgusBridge-Bot/CGUs-versions/Guardian/Privacy Policy.md

 **Legal information and how to contact us**

-For the purposes of the UK Data Protection Act 1998, the Data Controller for guardian.co.uk, guardiannews.com and services provided through the websites by GNM is Guardian News &.
+For the purposes of the UK Data Protection Act 1998, the Data Controller for theguardian.com and services provided through the websites by GNM is Guardian News &.
 Media Limited, King's Place, 90 York Way, London N1 9GU.

-If you would like to obtain a copy of the personal data we hold on you, or have any queries regarding GNM's use of personal data please contact the Data Protection Manager at the above address, or by email to dataprotection@guardian.co.uk.
+If you would like to obtain a copy of the personal data we hold on you, or have any queries regarding GNM's use of personal data please contact the Data Protection Manager at the above address, or by email to dataprotection@theguardian.com.

 Dispute Resolution for Guardian News &.
 Media LLC